kubernetes/website/docs/concepts/workloads/controllers/daemonset.md

 When the two are specified the result is ANDed.

 If the `.spec.selector` is specified, it must match the `.spec.template.metadata.labels`.
-If not specified, they are defaulted to be equal.
 Config with these not matching will be rejected by the API.

 Also you should not normally create any Pods whose labels match this selector, either directly, via another DaemonSet, or via other controller such as ReplicaSet.
 Otherwise, the DaemonSet